Gantt Chart¶

 If parent tasks are cancelled, the children tasks will not be cancelled, and will gain one level in the parent-child hierarchy.

-In the interactive area, users can:
+In the graphical area, users can: